gonzaloamadio/package-tools/README.md

 * Security checks with safety and bandit.
 * Installable git hooks with pre-commit package and the posibility to make our custom hooks and install them.

+## Configurations

+You will find black formatter config and relevant resources inside pyproject.tml file.

+Resto of tools configurations in setup.cfg

 ## TODO

 * Add https://mypy.readthedocs.io/en/stable/
 * Check more packages used in cookiecutter and cookiecutter django (poetry for example)
 * Improve coverage scripts (more checks inside script with thresholds?)
+* Improve frontend hooks
 * Test bandit and safety scripts
 * Test custom hooks
 * Final overall testing